pranavdesh08/-R-codes/README.md

 # -R-codes

-For bayes_knn_k-means the data is generated using set.seed and rnorm.
+This Repo includes scripts in R programming.

-For lm_em_models the data is from textBookSales.csv
+bayes_knn_k-means: The data is generated using set.seed and rnorm.
+This file demonsters the use of machine learning alogrithms such as K-means(unsupervised) and K-nn(supervised).

-This includes scripts in R programming.
+lm_em_models: The data used is textBookSales.csv.
+Linear regression to check the relation between price and sales.